theGreen-Coder/CARLA-Leaderboard-2.0/README.md

 The models are licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0).

 These are not the exact model weights we used in the CVPR CARLA 2024 challenge but re-trained models with similar performance.
-We currently provide 1 set of models with 3 different training seeds trained on all towns (except 11 and 15) for the Bench2Drive and CARLA leaderboard 2.0 test routes benchmark.
+We currently provide 1 set of models with 3 different training seeds trained on all towns (i.e., including Town13) for the Bench2Drive and CARLA leaderboard 2.0 test routes benchmarks.
-We will add models for the validation routes at a later point.
+We will add models for the validation benchmark at a later point.

 Each folder has an `args.txt` containing the training hyperparameters, a `config.json` containing all hyperparameters which will automatically be loaded and `model_0030_0.pth` files containing the model weights.
 The last number in the model file indicates the seed/training repetition.

-## Local evaluation / Debugging
+## Local Evaluation and Debugging

 To evaluate a model, you need to start a CARLA server:
 ```Shell
 cd /path/to/CARLA/root
 ./CarlaUE4.sh
 ```
-Afterward, run [leaderboard_evaluator_local.py](leaderboard/leaderboard/leaderboard_evaluator_local.py) as the main python file.
+Afterwards, run [leaderboard_evaluator_local.py](leaderboard/leaderboard/leaderboard_evaluator_local.py) as the main python file.

-The leaderboard in the leaderboard folder is the original leaderboard (with some minor changes like extra seeding options and upgrade to python 3.10).
-The leaderboard_autopilot is a modified version of the leaderboard that stores extra information that helps the privileged expert driver solve the scenarios.
+The leaderboard in the leaderboard folder is the original leaderboard (with some minor changes like extra seeding options and an upgrade to python 3.10).
+The leaderboard_autopilot is a modified version of the leaderboard that stores extra information which helps the privileged expert driver solve the scenarios.
 It is used for data collection.
 The leaderboard in the Bench2Drive folder is a modified version of the leaderboard which was adapted by the Bench2Drive team for short evaluation routes.

 Set the `--agent-config` option to a folder containing a `config.json` and one or more `model_0030.pth` files.
 If multiple models are present in the folder, their predictions will be combined to an ensemble. <br>